Back to Blog

 Goodcall

-The unique-customer cap is the critical constraint.
-A business receiving calls from more than 100 distinct callers per month will need a higher tier regardless of how few total minutes they use.
-This model penalizes businesses with broad customer bases (retail, restaurants, service businesses with one-time customers) while favoring businesses with a small, recurring client pool (therapists, financial advisors, property managers).
+The per-caller model is the critical constraint.
+A business receiving calls from more than 100 distinct callers per month pays $0.50 for each additional caller, regardless of how short those calls are.
+This penalizes businesses with broad customer bases (retail, restaurants, service businesses with one-time customers) while favoring businesses with a small, recurring client pool (therapists, financial advisors, property managers) who stay under the cap.

 User-reported reliability issues are worth noting.
 Multiple reviews cite dropped calls, delayed transcripts, and inconsistent AI behavior.
-Goodcall is voice-only with no stated compliance certifications.
-The pricing model is creative, but the reliability concerns and customer cap make it a narrower fit than the headline "unlimited minutes" suggests.
+Goodcall is voice-only and does not publish compliance certifications.
+The pricing model is distinctive, but the reliability concerns and per-caller cap make it a narrower fit than the headline pricing suggests.

 Best for: Businesses with a small, recurring client base (under 100 unique callers/month) that need lengthy call handling.